-Melania Trump booed at Baltimore youth event
+Melania Trump first lady booed at Baltimore youth event

 (Reuters) - Melania Trump was widely booed when she took the stage at a youth event in Baltimore on Tuesday, an unusually hostile reception for a U.S. first lady.

-The sustained boos, which bookended her remarks and were interrupted by some cheers, marked the latest negative reception for President Donald Trump and the first lady at recent pubic events.
+The sustained boos, which bookended her remarks and were interrupted by some cheers, marked the latest negative reception for President Donald Trump and the first lady at recent public events.
 The Republican president is seeking re-election in November 2020 as an impeachment inquiry against him heats up in Congress.

 Baseball fans booed the Republican president at a World Series game in Washington in October.
 Days later, he was greeted with a mix of cheers and boos at a Mixed Martial Arts event in New York City.
 All three cities are heavily Democratic.